-Metadata removal, also called “scrubbing” or “sanitizing” documents helps prevent involuntary disclosure of confidential client information in electronic files.
+Using a metadata removal tool, also called “scrubbing” or “sanitizing” documents helps prevent involuntary disclosure of confidential client information in electronic files.
+Here are some ways to remove metadata from your documents before you share them.

 Attorneys have a duty to prevent disclosure of confidential information, and to prevent disclosure of information that “could reasonably lead to the discovery” of confidential information (see Comment 4 to Rule 1.6).
 Metadata is data attached to an electronic file that’s not viewable just from opening the file.
 Digital photos, for instance, can carry metadata about the camera used, exposure settings, and even the exact time and location where the picture was taken.